timofeysie/socius/README.md

 The basic checkbox without needing any inner divs or svg elements is easy enough.
 [This SO question](https://stackoverflow.com/questions/27526821/how-to-draw-error-icon-with-css-only-exactly-like-in-the-image) has a range of answers providing examples of all different kinds.
 The [jbutler483](https://stackoverflow.com/users/3436942/jbutler483) with 17,803 reputation points (as if that matters) shows the simplest solution.

 Next we need to animate it.
 That might not be so simple.
+We also need to refactor the button JavaScript at this point, as the initial state solution has a lot of repeated code in there.
+We want to get closer to a single function for each state that works for both shape and size.

 ## Using the tabs